 Recapping God of War’s ending

 At the end of the game, we saw Kratos facing off against the Norse god Baldur and ultimately defeat him.
-Afterward, Kratos and Atreus travel to Jotunheim to scatter Faye’s ashes whereupon it’s revealed she was actually a giantess, meaning Atreus is actually half-god half-giant.
+Afterward, Kratos and Atreus travel to Jotunheim to scatter Faye’s ashes, at which point it’s revealed she was actually a giantess, meaning Atreus is actually half-god half-giant.
 Additionally, here we learn that Atreus has a second name that was given to him by the giants, referring to the boy as “Loki,” aka the Norse god of mischief.

 Lastly, we’re made aware of a prophecy that appears to already be set in motion as every event in the game up until this point is visually depicted on a mural that only because visible after Atreus’ touches the wall.
 At the end of the mural, we can see a lifeless Kratos lying in the arms of Atreus as he looks up at something or someone conveniently blocked by a curtain.